-Ansys Workbench Mechanical supports cyclic symmetry analysis, and makes it easy to simulate with a Symmetry branch in the Outline at the Model level.
-A user indicates the Low Boundary and the High Boundary for the Cyclic Region of interest.
-Analyses such as static structural and modal analysis can follow, with both of them performing the analysis as if an entire circular structure was present.
+Mechanical supports cyclic symmetry analysis, and makes it easy to simulate Cyclic Symmetry via a symmetry branch outline at the Model level.
+More specifically, a user indicates the Low Boundary and the High Boundary for the Cyclic Region of interest.
+Analyses such as static structural and modal analysis can follow, with both of them performing the analysis as if an entire circular structure is present.

 In the simplest cases, the Low Boundary and High Boundary for a Cyclic Region are selected on opposite side faces on one body.
 They can also be applied to opposite side faces on a multibody part as in the half-cylinders in the figure above.
 In DesignModeler, parts that do not touch can be declared to form a multibody part, with the result that they will aid in creating Symmetry branches for cyclic symmetry.
 This article explores some of the details.

 Inside Workbench DesignModeler, in the Outline, bodies can be grouped with “Form New Part” into multibody parts.
 If solid bodies grouped into a multibody part have shared faces between them, the materials become continuous between them, and when meshed in Mechanical, there are nodes on the common interface between them.
 Bodies that do not touch can also be formed into multibody parts, as seen below:

 Because of the Cyclic Region, the mesh appearance on the Low Boundary and High Boundary faces will match, so that cyclic symmetry node degree of freedom coupling will work.
 In the above figure, a Cylindrical Coordinate System was created with its Z axis on the axis of the wheel in this model.
 Note independent meshing in the parts below.